Wisconsin increases some drunken driving penalties on Jan. 1

 Still, sober driving advocates seem to be gaining some momentum.
 Ott has insisted the cost estimates are exaggerated and the Tavern League registered in support of the new law.
 The Senate passed the measure in January on a voice vote, a procedure reserved for non-controversial legislation, and the Assembly passed it 95-1 in February.

 MADD’s Harris wants more.
 He wants to see Sen. Van Wanggard, a Racine Republican, reintroduce a bill that would allow first-time offenders to obtain a special license allowing them to drive wherever they wish if they install ignition interlock devices on their vehicles.

 The devices work like breathalyzers.
 The driver blows into it and if his or her breath exceeds a certain alcohol content the vehicle won’t start.
+Under the bill, a license holder who drives a vehicle without such a device could face six months behind bars.

 A fiscal estimate attached to the bill found fees for the new licenses would generate about $1.1 million annually but the measure never got a floor vote last session.

-Harris said 28 other states already permit such a practice.
+Harris said 28 other states already permit such a practice, which he called “an in-car probation officer.”

+Wanggard said Tuesday he’ll bring the bill back this session, adding that the measure will encourage people to stay sober.
+He said he also plans to bring back a proposal to revoke a person’s license permanently if he or she has five or more operating while intoxicated offenses.

+Ott, meanwhile, plans to reintroduce bills that would require a minimum 18-month prison sentence for fifth and sixth offenses and a mandatory seven-year sentence for committing a homicide while driving drunk.

 Follow Todd Richmond on Twitter at https://twitter.com/trichmond1